XDM: Improving Sequential Deep Matching with Unclicked User Behaviors for Recommender System: Our Approach

 To generate sequential recommendations for user $u$ at time $t$, we rank a candidate item $i$ by computing the recommendation score $\hat{y}_{u,i,t}$ according to:

-where $g(\cdot)$ is the score function, implemented as the inner product between the sequential preference representation $\bm{h}_{u,t}$ and the $i$-th item embedding $\bm{q}_i$.
-After obtaining scores of all items regarding the user $u$, we can select Top-$k$ items for recommendation.
+where $g(\cdot)$ is the score function, implemented as the inner product between $\bm{h}_{u,t}$ and $\bm{q}_i$.
+After obtaining scores of all items, we can select Top-$k$ items for recommendation.
+As the item candidates of industrial recommender systems are from a very large corpus, the online process of scoring all items is generally replaced with fast K nearest neighbors~(KNN) algorithm.